twhite96/homelab-config/proxmox/README.md

 # Proxmox Configs, etc

-{% note %}
+> [!NOTE]\

-**Note:** This is a work in progress.
+> This is a work in progress.
 I will be placing configs and yaml files and docker compose files, etc in here once I get a better feel for Proxmox and how it works.

-{% endnote %}

 ## Video resources